 The preceding paragraphs discuss noise levels produced by new trucks when operating under low speed, high acceleration conditions.
 In the following paragraphs the noise generated by trucks travelling at relatively high speed is examined.
 This information was extracted from a draft of the "Background Document for Interstate Motor Carrier Noise Emission Regulations."
-It constitutes the basis for regulatory level of 90 dBA which has been proposed for interstate motor carriers.
-The data will also be utilized in the process of construcing a high speed regulatory lével for new trucks.
+It constitutes the basis for regulatory level of 90 dB(A) which has been proposed for interstate motor carriers.

 In the surveys presented in this section, an effort was made to maintain standard conditions at almost all sites.
-Suitable instrumentation was used; sound level meters met the requirements of ANSI SI.
-4-1971, American National Standard Specification for Sound Level Meters.
+Suitable instrumentation was used; sound level meters met the requirements of ANSI S1.4-1971, American National Standard Specification for Sound Level Meters.
 Microphone calibration was performed by an appropriate procedure and at prescribed intervals.
 An anemometer was used to determine wind velocity, and microphones were equipped with suitable wind screens.